gshanemiller/reinvent/doc/kv_rpc_design.md

 5. If option (1) is used the KV structure **must be MT safe**
 6. If option (2) is exclusively used the KV structure **need not be MT safe**

-Note that this design implicitly constrains the server, in the static routing sense, to one RXQ holding any number of client requests while allowing for multiple TXQs for server responses.
+Note that this design implicitly constrains the server, in the static routing sense of the destination part of the endpoint, to one RXQ holding any number of client requests from the source endpoint while allowing for multiple TXQs for server responses.
 Picking our poison is done at build time with `#ifdef/#endif`:

 * If clients can defer to workers a delegate request bit must exist in request packet or session creation message
 * If clients can defer to workers a delegate request may need an *enumerated field* so the server can pick the right kind of worker.
 In this scenario, this enumeration will subsume the request bit in the packet or session creation message